cforsythe/cforsythe/team project/README.md

 4) Users can click on an item to get further info (10 points)   DONE, Chris
 5) Users can add items to shopping cart using a Session (10 points) DONE, Chris
 6) Users can see the content of the shopping cart (10 points)   DONE, Chris
-7) The web pages have a nice and consistent look and feel (10 points)   DONE, Nolan
+7) The web pages have a nice and consistent look and feel (10 points)   DONE, Alyssia
 8) The team used Github for collaboration (10 points)   DONE, ALL
-9) The team used Trello or a similar tool for project management (10 points)
+9) The team used Trello or a similar tool for project management (10 points) All
 10) In a Word document include User Story, Database schema, and mock up (10 points)